buttonwoodcx/bcx-aurelia-dnd/src/tutorial/customize-preview-and-hover-part3.md

 ## Style target element based on DnD state

-In the above example code, both boxes and container are dnd targets.
+In the above example code, both boxes and container are DnD targets.
 They got background color and outline change during a DnD session for "add box" or "add money".

 Let's have a look on the implementation of box's property `dndCss`.